ashp0/Drast/docs/keywords.md

 - If you need to use more than one command, then you have to use the `{` and `}` brackets.
 - `_` is the default operator.
 - If you don't use the `_` operator, it will check if it's an optional value, if it is; the variable will be set to nil.
   If not, the compiler will throw an error.
+The compiler will also send a warning

 **Use Cases:**

-- Instead of using switch statements to just set the value of a variable, you can use setval. ( Switch statements are meant for when you need to check if a value is equal to a certain value.
+- Instead of using switch statements to just set the value of a variable, you can use matches. ( Switch statements are meant for when you need to check if a value is equal to a certain value.
 And then do more operations, this is only 1 operation, which is setting the value of a variable. )